bazelbuild/stardoc/docs/skydoc_deprecation.md

 ## Why was Skydoc deprecated?

-Skydoc functioned by evalutating Starlark files as if they were python.
+Skydoc functioned by evaluating Starlark files as if they were Python.
 Unfortunately, while Starlark is **similar** to Python, there are some important syntactic differences between the languages.
 Assuming compatibility between the languages was inherently brittle, and resulted in a maintenance burden on the Starlark code.
 Specifically, if one of your transitive dependencies